 Ten Greatest Rock Bands of All Time

 This list only includes bands whose forte is good ol' rock ‘n' roll.
-Moreover, all of these bands has (or had) a distinctive sound that few can imitate, dare they try.
-All of the bands were together for years - or decades or still perform - and made an indelible mark on the world of rock ‘n' roll.
+Moreover, all of these bands has (or had) a distinctive sound that few can imitate (if they should even dare to try).
+All of these bands stayed together for years or decades (some are still performing) and made an indelible mark on the world of rock ‘n' roll.

 (Please watch the videos below the text.)